 More Open EdTech SDGs

 Another year, another controversy born out of the winners of the Nobel prize.
-I’ve always been wary of awards (PS.
-Nominate your #BestOfMoodle2019 for a chance to win!).
-Besides, when it comes to the bitterly political issue of poverty alleviation, more massive projects probably deserve more recognition than this year’s laureates, Esther Duflo (the second woman Nobel in economics), Abhijit Banerjee and Michael Kremer.
+When it comes to the bitterly political issue of poverty alleviation, more massive projects probably deserve more recognition than this year’s laureates, Esther Duflo (the second woman Nobel in economics), Abhijit Banerjee and Michael Kremer.

 Not saying they should not have won.
 The Royal Swedish Academy of Sciences awards the prize on academic merits.
 And the winners have in fact opened new ways of understanding how to tackle poverty issues.
 Ways that do not interfere with existing power structures, making them ideal for initiatives backed by the Sustainable Development Goals and the multilateral community that advocates for them.